William Brydone Jack

-William Brydone Jack, (23 November 1817 - 23 November 1886), was the University of New Brunswick's first surveying professor and its second president (1861–1885).
+William Brydone Jack (23 November 1817 - 23 November 1886) was the University of New Brunswick's first surveying professor and its second president (1861–1885).
 He was educated at the University of St Andrews, Scotland.
 In 1840, he was appointed Professor of Mathematics and Natural Philosophy at what was then King's College (founded in 1785) and gave lectures in surveying as part of the mathematics curriculum.
 William Brydone Jack also designed a small wooden observatory which became operational in 1851.

+William Brydone Jack was born on 23 November 1817 at Trailflatt in Tinwald, Dumfries and Galloway, Scotland.

 In 1855, William Brydone Jack, together with Dr. J.B.
 Toldervy, determined the longitude of Fredericton using the exchange of telegraph signals with Harvard College Observatory.
 This was the first precisely determined longitude in Canada.